logo

 Operator

-Great, thanks, Joe.
-Your next question comes from Stephanie Moore with Jeffreys.
+Great.
+Thanks, Joe.
+Appreciate it.
+Your next question comes from Stephanie Moore with Jefferies.
 Your line is now open.

 speaker

 Hi, good morning everybody.
-This is Joe Haffling on for Stephanie Moore.
-I wanted to ask a little bit about your peak season expectations and maybe how you see the range of potential outcomes here coming into peak season.
-You mentioned the mixed headwind.
-I'm just curious is that is the UPS business a drag on margin in fourth quarters or is it still a pretty normal cross margin for you in quarter?
+This is Joe Haffeman for Stephanie Moore.
+I wanted to ask a little bit about your peak season expectations and maybe you know how you see the range of potential outcomes here coming into peak season and You mentioned the mix headwind.
+I'm just curious, is the UPS business a drag on margin in fourth quarters, or is it still a pretty normal gross margin for you in the quarter?

 speaker